-Imagine a village with Bavarian-style buildings, surrounded by evergreen trees and mountains all covered in a blanket of white powdery snow and you’ll be picturing Leavenworth in winter.
+Imagine a village with classic Bavarian-style buildings, surrounded by evergreens and Cascade Mountains blanketed in fresh snow.
+That is Leavenworth in winter.

-Then, add thousands of twinkling lights in the village square from December to February and you have a Leavenworth Christmas winter wonderland that rivals scenes of a European yuletide.
+Then, picture thousands of twinkling lights in the village square from December through February.
+You have a Leavenworth Christmas wonderland that rivals any European yuletide scene.

-Read on for our tips and suggestions for planning a Leavenworth winter break including how to get to Leavenworth, where to stay in Leavenworth, and lots of things to do in Leavenworth, WA in the winter months.
-We also have a guide if you are headed to Leavenworth this Summer.
+Read on for our updated tips and suggestions for planning a winter break in Leavenworth, WA.
+Learn how to get there, where to stay, and what activities await you during the chilly months.
+We also offer a guide if you’re headed to Leavenworth this Summer.

 Getting to Leavenworth in the Winter